 Our faculty and staff are leading or are involved with diverse and compelling basic and clinical research projects, some of which are highlighted below.
-We receive numerous awards and grants to support our research endeavors - our division obtained over $14.5 million in federal, industry, and foundation funding in 2017.
+We receive numerous awards and grants to support our research endeavors - our division obtained over $12 million in federal, industry, and foundation funding in the 2019 fiscal year.

 Areas of Current Research